Wednesday, 18 January 2012

 Individuality is fundamental to the state, it is its lifeblood and means of advancement and reform, without that principal the state cannot function as it should.
 We are not the masses, proletariat, plebeians, public, units of production and consumption - we are not our ethnicicity, gender, neither physiological nor psychological anomalies - we are people.
 In all our rare, raw and naked innocence, we as unique beings are the indispensible constituents of the universe.

 Based on the Platonic model over many generations this country cultivated an incorruptible ruling class to serve its essential interests.
 The hereditary house of Lords was a good approximation of this model, being constrained by duty and honour and being relatively well provided for via (initially) their inherited lands.
 This may have been a happy accident, but the result was constitutional stability and a fuller representation of the national interest than then available through the elective process.
 The aristocracy may not have been invented to be the servants of the wider community of the realm, but they fulfilled the role successfully.
 'Without the aristocratic ideal,’ wrote Carl G. Jung, ‘there is no stability.
-You in England owe it to the 'gentlemen' that you possess the world'.
+You in

 It is not for the state to enslave nor empower the people, only to serve them.
 Service and duty should be the defining virtues of political life – they are not ideals but essentials; add love into the mix and representation of the people and their wellbeing is complete.